 Who is involved?

-We have appointed an independent team led by Arup, The Social Innovation Partnership and the University of Greenwich to evaluate the progress of their work and to understand the impact of the changes to the area.
+We have appointed an independent team led by Arup, The Social Innovation Partnership and the University of Greenwich to understand and evaluate the impact of the changes to the area.

 What happens next?

 Arup will be using your feedback along with other data to build a picture of how Thamesmead is changing.
 The information will be used to help us shape our future plans and will be shared with you every year through an exhibition and feedback sessions.